Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Reggie Fils-Aimé, president of Nintendo of America, tends to get a lot of (mostly) undeserved flack from the Earthbound community, many of whom seem to have decided that he's the sole obstacle to an English release of Mother 3.

 Some fans also claim that he was actively trying to prevent Xenoblade, The Last Story, and Pandora's Tower (the "Operation Rainfall" games) from reaching North America.
 Just look at the comments made on Nintendo World Report's news page about The Last Story being published by XSEED for a North American release...
-Some fans take it even further, and claim that it's all Reggie's fault that there weren't a lot of games released for the Wii last year, despite the fact that NOA doesn't make the games.
+Some fans take it even further, and claim that it's all Reggie's fault that there weren't a lot of games released for the Wii in 2012, despite the fact that NOA doesn't make the games.

 Not one of the more high-profile examples, but there are those who blame any bad bit of level design in Doom II on Sandy Petersen.
 He also worked on quite a bit of the original Doom, but that game is generally more highly revered than its sequel.